5 Effective Eye supplements: vitamins and peptides

 However the cons include potential sensitivity in some individuals and variability in results depending on the specific peptide and formulation used.
 Because peptides are bioactive compounds they can cause skin irritation or allergic reactions especially in those with sensitive skin or underlying allergies.

-There are various forms of peptides used in eye care.
-Below, we will describe some treatments that can assist with eye diseases.
+There are various forms of products used in eye care.
+Below, we will describe some eye supplements that can assist with eye diseases.

 Eye vitamins